 Your complaint needs to be in writing.
-However, we encourage you to telephone us or meet with us before making your written complaint so we can advise you on the best way to proceed.
+However, we encourage you to telephone us before making your written complaint so we can advise you on the best way to proceed.

 You can make your complaint by: